Tell Your Story with a Creative Writing Major from SNHU

 Learn from faculty members who are critically acclaimed writers and who understand the industry.
 Spend classroom and one-on-one time with publishers, agents and editors, and participate in workshops, readings, book-signings and networking events with bestselling authors and poets.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your creative writing major at SNHU include:

-According to the Bureau of Labor Statistics, employment of authors, writers and editors is expected to grow 6 percent through 2020.
-Salaried writing and editing positions are to increase slightly.
-Specific job titles include:
+According to the Bureau of Labor Statistics, employment of writers and authors is projected to grow 9% through 2030.1 Specific job titles include:

 Get a leg up before you graduate.
 Publishing opportunities include the student literary journal, The Manatee; the University's national journal, Assignment; high-profile magazines and literary contests.
 Join the Creative Writing Club and the New Hampshire Writers' Project - the only statewide literary organization for writers of all levels and genres, which is housed on our Manchester campus.

 Four creative writing workshops are at the heart of this BA program.
 Choose three genre workshops followed by an advanced workshop in which you'll write a senior thesis in a genre of your choice, such as fiction, poetry, nonfiction or scriptwriting.

 Courses To Prepare You For Your Life & Career